conor-99/HackTrinity19Writeups/README.md

 #### Solution:

 Once again, I downloaded the x86-64 version.
-I repeated the steps from 'Denovo 1' and found the following data in the `hexdump` output:
+I repeated the steps from *Denovo 1* and found the following data in the `hexdump` output:

 `img here`